Veneeta Dayal

 Courses

-LING 263/663 - Semantics I
+Ling 263/663 - Semantics I

-Introduction to truth-conditional compositional semantics.
+ntroduction to truth-conditional compositional semantics.
 Set theory, first- and higher-order logic, and the lambda calculus as they relate to the study of natural language meaning.
 Some attention to analyzing the meanings of tense/aspect markers, adverbs, and modals.

 - Quantitative Reasoning